Tierion/boltwall/README.md

 # ⚡️ Boltwall ⚡️

-Bitcoin Lightning paywall, and authentication using LSATs.
+Bitcoin Lightning paywall and authentication using LSATs.
 Charge to access your API without requiring user accounts, API keys, credit cards, or storing any user data.
 All you need is a lightning node and a single line of code in your server.
 Built with [LND](https://lightning.engineering/), Nodejs, and Typescript.

 ```js
 app.use(boltwall())